danielopezalamo/iOSBackup_parser/README.md

 )
 ```

-Now execute the script to parse the data and generate the .csv files.
+Now execute the script to parse the data and generate the .csv and .json files.